|

 Desired Survival Skills to Learn:

-When to retreat without giving up or surrendering
+Learning when to retreat without giving up or surrendering

 Motivation for Commitment: